 Prior to opening the Reddock Law Group in 2011, Angela was an employment and labor law litigator for 15 years.
-During this time, she represented clients in the full gamut of employment and labor law cases, including wrongful termination, harassment, discrimination, public policy and wage and hour claims.
-She also developed specialties in handling highly sensitive cases hazing and bullying cases involving K-12 schools, colleges and universities.
-She litigated two of the nation’s leading hazing, wrongful death and personal injury cases involving two top sororities.
+During this time, she represented clients in the full gamut of employment and labor law cases, including wrongful termination, harassment, discrimination, public policy, and wage and hour claims.
+She also developed specialties in handling highly sensitive cases hazing and bullying cases involving K 12 schools, colleges, and universities.
+She litigated two of the nation’s leading hazing, wrongful death, and personal injury cases involving two top sororities.
 She also handled the appeal in a high-profile juvenile criminal case involving a wrongful death resulting from teen bullying.
-As a full-time neutral and investigator for the last nine years, Angela handles similar cases.
+As a full-time neutral investigator for the last nine years, Angela handles similar cases.

 As a workplace and Title IX investigator, Angela is certified through the Association of Workplace Investigators.
-She has extensive experience investigating and mediating traditional workplace claims, along with Title IX sexual assault, hazing and bullying cases for K-12 schools, colleges and universities.
-During the time she was a litigator, Angela handled two of the leading hazing, wrongful death and personal injury cases involving two leading African-American sororities.
-She also handled the appeal in a high profile juvenile criminal case involving a wrongful death case resulting from teen bullying.
-She also serves on the Los Angeles County Equity Oversight Commission, a panel of expert employment law attorneys who review and provide insight to the County’s human resources and equity investigations.
+She has extensive experience investigating and mediating traditional workplace claims, along with Title IX sexual assault, hazing, and bullying cases for K 12 schools, colleges, and universities.
+During the time she was a litigator, Angela handled two of the leading hazing, wrongful death, and personal injury cases involving two leading African-American sororities.
+She also handled the appeal in a high-profile juvenile criminal case involving a wrongful death case resulting from teen bullying.
+She also serves on the Los Angeles County Equity Oversight Commission, a panel of expert employment law attorneys who review and provide insight into the County’s human resources and equity investigations.

 In her work as a workplace and human resources consultant and professional, Angela has worked on some of the most compelling projects in Los Angeles, including serving as a co-Administrator for the Project Labor Agreement (PLA) for the So-Fi Stadium where the Los Angeles Rams and the Los Angeles Chargers football teams will play; in the wake of the “Me Too” movement, working with the Screen Actors Guild (SAG-AFTRA) to assist in updating its member policies relating to the reporting of claims of sexual harassment; and serving as the Compliance Manager for the multi-billion dollar LAMP construction project at LAX.
 She also has worked in-house in the capacity of General Counsel & Chief Human Resources Officer, among other roles.